MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 If Event ID 153 or Event ID 129 is logged, disk I/O time-out is the common cause because the storage controller can't handle the load.
 In this case, the I/O operation times out and the miniport driver (from a vendor) sends back the messages to the Storport driver (the last Microsoft storage driver in the stack).
 Then, the Storport driver translates the information and logs the event in the Event Viewer.

 Because the miniport driver has a better knowledge of the request execution environment, some miniport drivers time the request themselves instead of letting the Storport driver handle request timing.
-This is because the miniport driver can abort an individual request and return an error rather than the Storport driver resets the drive after a timeout.
+And the miniport driver can abort an individual request and return an error rather than the Storport driver resets the drive after a timeout.
 Resetting the drive is disruptive to the I/O subsystem and may not be necessary if only one request has timed out.
-The error that is returned from the miniport driver is bubbled up to the class driver that logs Event ID 153 and retries the request.
+The miniport driver returns the error to the class driver that logs Event ID 153 and retries the request.

 Here's an example of Event ID 153: